immersoft2/SesaChain-Core/README.md

 ## Risk Warning
-- All users and developers can participate in the current test environment and subsequent stages of HyperOn for free, and there is no charging scenario.
+- All users and developers can participate in the current mainnet and testnet
 - All users must distinguish the test environment from the Mainnet.
 The assets generated in the test environment have no value.
 Be aware of counterfeit currency fraud.
-- HyperOn announces authorization, promotion and other collaborations only through the official social media platform.
-Developers and users should check carefully to avoid losses.
 - Do not misread the official website (SesaChain.com), and be cautious with private key phishing.